dce/davideisinger.com/content/journal/dispatch-12-february-2024/index.md

 <audio controls src="/journal/dispatch-12-february-2024/Altocumulus.mp3"></audio>

 I really set out to make a track that didn't have a bass hit on one and three and snare on two and four, but some things you just can't resist, though you can tell I tried for the first 90 or so seconds.
-I also found a [really nice app][5] for practicing scales -- Apple catches a lot of shit (perhaps deservedly so) for its app store policies, but it's a pretty cool thing that I can so easily find quality software like this at a fair price.
+I also found a [really nice app][5] for practicing scales -- Apple catches a lot of shit (perhaps deservedly so) for its app store policies, but as a consumer, it's hard to complain.

 [5]: https://apps.apple.com/us/app/piano-chords-and-scales/id714086944